 Myles Cutler is now the proud owner of Ovenclean in Bristol after buying the resale from Nigel Welch.

-Ovenclean has proved the best buy ever for John Hicks, a former purchaser for an automotive company.
-Having launched his new business in October 2012 he declares his life has been transformed by Ovenclean and says he’s not looked back since.
+John Hicks launched his new business in October 2012 he declares his life has been transformed by Ovenclean and says he’s not looked back since.

-Little did Mike Watts suspect when he first invested in an Ovenclean franchise that after four years his business would become a real family affair, first involving his wife Janeane and subsequently his sons Byron and Daniel.
+Little did Mike Watts suspect when he first invested in an Ovenclean franchise that after four years his business would become a real family affair.

 Ian Morley talks to us about starting his Ovenclean business and about how his business has grown